MEDICAL IMAGING PLATFORM

 The evolution of the Medicai Website — www.medicai.io — Q2 2022 vs. 3 years later, Q2 2025; Notice the shift in positioning.

-Over the last two years, the website has experienced a steady increase in daily traffic, according to average figures from Google Analytics
+Over the last two years, the website has experienced a steady increase in daily traffic, according to figures from Google Analytics

 Impact